FEASTorg/pyCRUMBS/README.md

 - **I2C detection issues**: Check wiring and use `i2cdetect -y 1` to verify devices

 For detailed troubleshooting, see the documentation files above.

+## Next Steps

+After successful setup, you can:

+1. **Develop Custom Applications**: Use the pyCRUMBS library in your own Python scripts
+2. **Modify Examples**: Customize the leader example for your specific use case
+3. **Add More Devices**: Connect additional I2C devices and test communication
+4. **Integrate with Projects**: Use pyCRUMBS as part of larger Raspberry Pi projects